Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 - change _DIGITS_ value to fit your display.
 Actually the library is tested only for 8 digits
 - if you want to use different delay libraries, change _DELAYCURSOR_ and _DELAYSCROLL_ macros.
 You can also change the delay values in those two macros if you desire different writing/scrolling speeds.
+- change eventually _SCROLLBUFFER_ value if you want to use scrolling effect with less chars.
+See _MAX7219_scroll_ function description for further informations.

 ## Library Functions